firxworx/rr-shadcn-theme/README.md

-# Welcome to React Router!

-A modern, production-ready SSR application template for building full-stack React applications using React Router (RR7) and Vite.

-Tailwind CSS v4 and shadcn/ui ready to go!
+# react-router

+A react-router SSR (remix) full-stack application template with tailwind v4 + shadcn/ui + light/dark theme support.

+## shadcn/ui

-### shadcn/ui Configuration
+### Configuration

 The main `app.css` file imports a separate `shadcn.css` file with the shadcn/ui palette.

-The shadcn CLI config file `components.json` references the `shadcn.css` file.
+The shadcn CLI config file `components.json` references the `shadcn.css` file so that it makes changes there.

+Review the CSS files after adding any components in case you need to make any adjustments.

 ### shadcn CLI

+The shadcn CLI is available via the `shadcn` scipt defined in `package.json`.
+Usage:

 ```sh
 pnpm shadcn add button
 ```

-The `postshadcn` script in `package.json` will run `pnpm lint:fix` after you use the shadcn CLI to add a component or block.
+The `postshadcn` script in `package.json` will run `pnpm lint:fix` after any shadcn CLI command.

-Do not be alarmed if there are errors from the `lint:fix` process!
-Most components require _some_ manual adjustment (usually very minor) to integrate with the rest of a codebase.
+Do not be alarmed if you see errors from the `lint:fix` process!
+This is by design!

+Many components require _some_ manual adjustment to fully integrate them with the rest of a codebase.

-### Theme Mode (Color Scheme)
+### Theme Support

+The light/dark approach is courtesy of `@sergiodxa`.

-Refer to `README.md` of https://github.com/sergiodxa/react-router-color-scheme-example for details on how the light/dark/system theme mode works.
+Refer to `README.md` of https://github.com/sergiodxa/react-router-color-scheme-example for details on how the light/dark/system theme works.

-This approach is courtesy of `@sergiodxa`.

-It delivers flicker-free themes without the need for JavaScript or the overly complex appraoches taken by libraries such as `next-themes` or `remix-themes`.
+The idea is to deliver flicker-free themes without the need for JavaScript nor the overly complex appraoches taken by libraries such as `next-themes` or `remix-themes`.

 ## Features